Fishwives

 • by

 There’s only been one book that has ever made me shed a tear and now there’s two.
 I hate crying, which is why I always try to avoid the act, but I do love and respect a book that thwarts my best efforts.
 Even now, having just finished this little beauty by Sally Bellerose less than 24 hours ago, I’m still a husk of emotion.
-Usually I wait a few days before writing a review to allow my thoughts to settle, but I want to do my best to convey the full breath of what this book has accomplished and I think that requires immediate action.
+Usually I wait a few days before writing a review to allow my thoughts to settle, but I want to do my best to convey the full breath of what this book has accomplished, and I think that requires immediate action.

 The character work here was also rich and deep.
 Not only were Jackie and Regina laid out in all flaws, strengths, and weaknesses, but even side characters who had little page time were well-developed.
 Jackie especially left a huge impression on me, but that may be because I found her more relatable.
 The relationship between Jackie and Regina, for many reasons, wasn’t linear.
-Obviously there’s no suspense in this as they are together in their old age, but I greatly enjoyed reading about all of the bumps and breaks along the way, only to make the ending few pages that more powerful.
+Obviously there’s no suspense in this as they’re together in their old age, but I greatly enjoyed reading about all of the bumps and breaks along the way, only to make the ending few pages that more powerful.

 I think this book will stay with me until the day I die.